 - Appreciate friend/family or situation in life more

 Study Abroad Eligibility CriteriaTo review the full Millersville University study abroad policy, please view the Governance Manual webpage.

 - Students must have completed a minimum of 24 college credits (individual programs may have higher requirements) prior to departure.
 Credit requirements for faculty/staff-led programs can be reduced.
 Students may submit their application for the upcoming study abroad term during the semester in which they complete the minimum credit requirements.

 - Students must have a cumulative 2.0 GPA at time of application (individual programs may have higher requirements), and maintain their GPA prior to departure.

 - Students must have in good standing with Millersville’s Code of Student Conduct.
 The opportunity to study abroad may be denied based on a student’s judicial standing with the University as defined in the Student Code of Conduct.
 Judicial standing will be evaluated at the time of the student’s initial application and monitored before his/her departure until the student returns from their experience abroad.
 A student is required to abide by MU’s Code of Conduct while abroad.
 Any incidents while abroad that violate MU’s Code of Conduct will be processed by Millersville’s Judicial Affairs Office.
 If a student is required to withdraw from a study abroad program for academic or conduct reasons, either before or after the program officially begins, no money will be refunded.
 Note: A suspension from MU encompasses all university activities, which includes study abroad.

 - Students must demonstrate the personal maturity, responsibility, cross-cultural understanding, and the stress management skills necessary for a successful study abroad experience.

 - Students must pay all applicable fees.
 This includes but is not limited to application fees, participation fees, and the fee for international health and travel insurance through MU’s insurance provider.

-- Students must successfully complete the pre-departure process after approval is granted by Global Education.
+- Students must successfully complete the pre-departure process after approval is granted by the Office of International Programs & Services.
 For students who do not complete the pre-departure process, IPS reserves the right to revoke their program approval.